mlflow/mlflow-export-import/README_bulk.md

 ### Export

-**Note: WIP.**
+Exports all MLflow objects of the tracking server (Databricks workspace) - all models, experiments and runs.

-Exports all MLflow objects of the tracking server (Databricks workspace) - all models, experiments and runs as well as a run's Databricks notebook (best effort).
+If you are exporting from Databricks the notebook is also exported.

 Source: [export_all.py](mlflow_export_import/bulk/export_all.py).